Triquetra: Insular art

-The symbol has been interpreted as representing the Christian Trinity, especially since the Celtic revival of the 19th century.
+The symbol has been interpreted as representing the Holy Trinity, especially since the Celtic revival of the 19th century.
 The original intention by the early medieval artists is unknown and experts warn against over-interpretation.
-It is, however, regularly used as a Trinitarian symbol in contemporary Christian iconography.
+It is, however, regularly used as a Trinitarian symbol in contemporary Catholic iconography.

 Buddhist tradition

 The triquetra has been a known symbol in Japan called Musubi Mitsugashiwa.
-Being one of the forms of the Aryan Iakšaku dynasty signs, it reached Japan with the dynasty's Kāśyapīya spreading technology and Buddhism via Kingdom of Khotan, China and Korea.
+Being one of the forms of the Iakšaku dynasty signs, it reached Japan with the dynasty's Kāśyapīya spreading technology and Buddhism via the Kingdom of Khotan, China, and Korea.